mchakravarty/CodeEditorView/README.md

 ## Screenshots of the demo app

 This is the default dark theme on macOS.
-Like in Xcode, messages have got an inline view on the right hand side of the screen, which pops up into a larger overlay to display more information.
+Like in Xcode, messages have got an inline view on the right-hand side of the screen, which pops up into a larger overlay to display more information.
 The minimap on the right provides an outline of the edited text.

 <img src="app-demo-images/macOS-dark-example.png">